The night of the great flood

 Harvest.

-There are many ways to harvest resources in S&S: Villagers are your primary resource harvesters.
+• Villagers are your primary resource harvesters.

-Villagers at a forest may harvest wood or hunt for food.
-Villagers at outcrops can mine for stone, iron, or gold (when present).
+• Villagers at a forests may harvest wood or hunt for food.

-Also in the harvest phase you may generate favour from worship at a temple, or via tariffs collected from buildings (e.g merchants guild).
+Also in the harvest phase you may generate favour from worship at a temple, or via tariffs collected from buildings (e.g Merchants Guild).

 Villagers harvesting wood from a forest on the tabletop Swords and Stones